 - Causes: Too much direct sunlight, low humidity and either too much or not enough nutrients.

-Yellow leaves are most often caused by too much direct sunlight.
-African violets are native to tropical forests where they grow out of direct sunlight, under a canopy.
-Direct sunlight causes a light yellow bleached appearance whereas intense sun burn results in yellow and brown blotches.
+One of the most common reasons I see leaves turning yellow is because of too much direct sunlight.
+African violets are native to tropical forests, growing out of direct sunlight under a canopy.
+Direct sunlight causes a light yellow bleached appearance, whereas intense sunburn produces yellow and brown blotches.

-Yellowing African violet leaves can also indicate stress due to low humidity.
-African violets are acclimatized to growing in tropical jungles, so the air indoors can be too dry for the plant to tolerate resulting in yellowing leaves.
+However, yellowing African violet leaves can also indicate that your plant is stressed due to low humidity.
+African violets are acclimatized to growing in tropical jungles, so the air indoors in our homes can be too dry for the plant to tolerate resulting in yellowing leaves.

-This can be particularly problematic in arid climates or houses with indoor heating and air conditioning.
+This can be particularly problematic if you live in an arid climate or your house uses a lot of indoor heating and air conditioning.

-Occasionally a lack of nutrients can be responsible for yellow drooping leaves with poor growth and no flowers, or perhaps too much nutrients form applying fertilizer too often or in too high concentration.
+Occasionally a lack of nutrients can be responsible for your yellowing, drooping leaves with poor growth and no flowers, or perhaps too much nutrients from applying fertilizer too often or in too high concentration.

-How to Revive African Violets with Yellow Leaves
+How to Revive Your African Violets with Yellow Leaves

-The key to saving African violets is to address the environmental stress that caused the yellowing leaves.
+The key to saving African violets is to address the environmental stress that caused your yellowing leaves.

-- Move an African violets with bleached leaves into an area of bright, light but out of any direct light.
-If the leaves are only somewhat bleached yellow then the African violet’s leaves can somewhat recover in appearance with consistent care.
-However if the leaves are scorched yellow and brown in blotches due to intense sunlight then these patches do not recover and do not turn green again.
-I would recommend moving them out of direct sunlight and new leaves can grow in the Spring at which point you can trim back any severely scorched leaves.
+- Move your African violets with bleached leaves into an area of bright light but out of any direct light.
+If your leaves are only somewhat bleached yellow, then the African violet’s leaves can partially recover in appearance with consistent care.
+However, if the leaves are scorched yellow and brown in blotches due to intense sunlight, then these patches do not recover and do not turn green again.
+I would recommend moving them out of direct sunlight.
+You will see new leaves can grow in the spring, at which point you can trim back any severely scorched leaves.

-- Move the African violet into a more humid room but avoid misting the leaves with water.
-I personally keep my Africa violet in the bathroom due to its naturally high humidity which recreates the conditions of its native environment.
-You can also buy a plant humidifier if you live in a particularly arid climate or you need to counteract dry air from heating or air conditioning.
+- Move your African violet into a more humid room in your home, but avoid misting the leaves with water.
+I personally keep my African violet in the bathroom due to its naturally high humidity, which recreates the conditions of its native environment.
+You can also buy a plant humidifier if you live in a particularly arid climate or if you need to counteract dry air from heating or air conditioning.

-- Use a general houseplant fertilizer once a month during Spring and Summer to address a yellow leaves due to a nutrient deficiency.
-I recommend using the fertilizer at half strength as too much high strength fertilizer can burn the roots causing yellow leaves and promotes foliage growth at the expense of blooms.
+- Use a general houseplant fertilizer once a month during Spring and Summer to address yellow leaves due to a nutrient deficiency.
+I recommend using the fertilizer at half strength as too much high-strength fertilizer can burn the roots causing yellow leaves and promoting foliage growth at the expense of blooms.

-Once you have addressed the environmental stress and created more favourable conditions the African violet can recover, however you may have to wait until the following Spring until you can see new healthy green growth before carefully removing any yellow leaves that do not recover.
+Once you have addressed the environmental stress and created more favorable conditions, the African violet can recover.
+However, I find it is often the case that you may have to wait until the following Spring to see new healthy green growth before carefully removing any yellow leaves that do not recover.

-Sometimes the yellow leaves wither and die back as the plant reabsorbs the nutrients from the leaves so always wait until the leaf has died back before attempting to cut the leaf back.
+Sometimes, you will see the yellow leaves wither and die back as the plant reabsorbs the nutrients from the leaves, so always wait until the leaf has died back before you attempt to cut the leaf back.

-Brown mouldy spots are usually as a result of water being splashed on the African violet’s leaves which causes botrytis or powdery mildew.
-Whilst African need high humidity and to be watered often the leaves do not tolerate being wet for too long.
+Brown mouldy spots are usually a result of water being splashed on the African violet’s leaves which causes botrytis or powdery mildew.
+Whilst Africans need high humidity and to be watered often the leaves do not tolerate being wet for too long.

-If the leaves have brown spots but they are not necessarily mouldy then this indicates the water is too cold when watering.
+If the leaves have brown spots, but they are not necessarily mouldy, then this indicates the water you are using is too cold when watering.

 African violets are native to warm tropical climates and they are sensitive to cold water temperatures.